WET BASEMENT AND CRAWL SPACE

 ventilation for preventing and relieving the buildup of

-crawl space), opening location or arrangement,
+crawl space with a vapor barrier), opening location or arrangement,

 - In case water does get inside a crawl

 space, it must be able to drain out.
 The crawl space

 ground surface should slope or drain to a common low